tpremoli/ltn-demonstrator/docs/ethical_and_legal_considerations.md

 2. **Incorrect Conclusions from Simulation:** Due to the complexity of simulating real life, solutions proposed by the simulation might not reflect reality.
 If this is made clear, users of the simulation (like Exeter city council) can make more informed decisions, and have awareness regarding consequences of certain implementations, as well as deviation from intended implementation.
 3. **Experimental Use by Public:** If this project is utilized by the RAMM and the public, the users must be informed that solutions discovered by the simulation do not equate directly to reality, and that the authority to implement such solutions belongs to governmental bodies.
 A disclaimer can be issued and/or signed by any user, accepting that the solutions proposed by the simulation are suggestions, not factual.
 4. **Misinterpretation in Educational Contexts:** The risk of misinterpretation in educational contexts is acknowledged, necessitating clear guidelines and supplementary materials to ensure accurate comprehension.
+5. **Responsiveness to Community Feedback:** Ensure there are clear mechanisms to respond to community concerns and feedback.
+Establish processes to adjust the project based on this input, mitigating any potential negative impacts on the community.
+6. **Liability for Community Misunderstandings:** Address and clarify any misunderstandings that may arise from community engagement sessions, reducing the risk of misinformation and potential liability.

+## Community Engagement:
+1. **Engagement Strategy:** Develop a comprehensive strategy for community engagement, detailing how and when the community will be involved in the project.
+2. **Diverse Participation:** Ensure the engagement strategy is inclusive, allowing for the participation of a wide range of community members, including those from underrepresented groups.
+3. **Feedback Mechanisms:** Implement effective mechanisms for collecting and analyzing community feedback, such as surveys, public forums, and online platforms.
+4. **Impact on Modeling:** Detail how community input will influence the LTN simulation, ensuring that the model remains relevant and reflective of community needs.

 ## Conclusion:
 Given the ethical and legal considerations outlined above, most aspects of the project do not require ethical approval (bar conferring with marginalized groups), as they involve minimal risk legally and ethically.
 If we decide to consult members of marginalized groups (limited mobility, race etc.), then this may change, hence, we will seek ethical approval from the university.

-## Review
+## Review:
 This document was reviewed in January 2024.
 It was amended to consider the use of the simulation in educational setting, with all sections (Introduction, Legal Considerations and Accountability and Liability) being updated accordingly, with additional focus on the misrepresentation or misuse of data and results.
+Additionally, considerations towards community engagement have been made throughout all sections, and a section regarding our intentions with the community has been added.
 Otherwise, the review found that there were no changes required to be made to this document and that the information listed here with respect to legal and ethical concerns are still accurate and up-to-date.